Remi-Gau/eCobidas/how_to_render_the_checklist.md

 A cobidas activity set was created in the schema-standardization repo in the folder `schema-standardization/activity-sets/cobidas`.

-This point to the cobidas activity defined in `schema-standardization/activities/COBIDAS` where the items of the checklist are themselves defined.
+This points to the cobidas activity defined in `schema-standardization/activities/COBIDAS` where the items of the checklist are themselves defined.